zarr-developers/VirtualiZarr/README.md

 * Commit the virtual references to storage either using the [Kerchunk references](https://fsspec.github.io/kerchunk/spec.html) specification or the [Icechunk](https://icechunk.io/) transactional storage engine.
 * Users access the virtual dataset using [`xarray.open_dataset`](https://docs.xarray.dev/en/stable/generated/xarray.open_dataset.html#xarray.open_dataset).

-### VirtualiZarr vs Kerchunk?
+### Inspired by Kerchunk

-VirtualiZarr grew out of [discussions](https://github.com/fsspec/kerchunk/issues/377) on the [Kerchunk repository](https://github.com/fsspec/kerchunk), and is an attempt to provide the game-changing power of kerchunk in a zarr-native way, and with a familiar array-like API.
+VirtualiZarr grew out of [discussions](https://github.com/fsspec/kerchunk/issues/377) on the [Kerchunk repository](https://github.com/fsspec/kerchunk), and is an attempt to provide the game-changing power of kerchunk but in a zarr-native way, and with a familiar array-like API.

 You now have a choice between using VirtualiZarr and Kerchunk: VirtualiZarr provides [almost all the same features](https://virtualizarr.readthedocs.io/en/latest/faq.html#how-do-virtualizarr-and-kerchunk-compare) as Kerchunk.